Building Real-World Cloud Apps with Azure

 - How to download, build, run, and deploy.

-This remainder of this chapter introduces the Fix It sample application and the Windows Azure Web Sites cloud environment that the Fix It app runs in.
+This remainder of this chapter introduces the Fix It sample application and the Web Apps in Azure App Service cloud environment that the Fix It app runs in.

 The Fix it sample application

 Most of the screen shots and code examples shown in this e-book are based on the Fix It app originally developed by Scott Guthrie to demonstrate recommended cloud app development patterns and practices.